Let’s set the stage…

 Myth 3: Having a butt wink is bad!

 Let’s start with what exactly this “butt wink” thing is.
-The squat is a movement that requires motion from multiple joints in the body (hips, knees, ankles, etc).
+The squat requires motion from multiple joints in the body (hips, knees, ankles, etc).
 When we squat and use or take up all the available motion from our hips, motion has to come from somewhere else to continue to get deeper.
 This is where the butt wink occurs.
 When there’s no more motion left in the hips, your pelvis posteriorly tilts and rotates backwards.
 This can then disrupt the neutral position of the lower back.

 Thanks for reading!